 Coaching, Competence, and Company Culture

-Coaches are perhaps best suited for this challenge.
+Coaches are perhaps best suited for helping employees boost these skills.
 A ‘clean’ coach, who comes from outside the organization, can spend a few months or even a year with an employee.
 Experience, external point of view, and long-term engagements all allow the coach to understand how the productivity skills of their client stack up.

 Over the course of the coaching program, the coach works side-by-side with the employee, which enables several advantages: